m15a/fnldoc/README.md

 ## Description

-Fnldoc automatically generates Markdown documentation from Fennel source code.
+Fnldoc is a fork of now archived [Fenneldoc], with some bug fixes and new features.
+It automatically generates Markdown documentation from Fennel source code.
 It searches for function metadata and documentation comments in source code, and then formats these pieces of information into API documentation.
 In addition, it can test Fennel code inside Markdown fences in function docstring (a.k.a. doctest).

-Fnldoc is actually a fork of now archived [Fenneldoc], with some bug fixes and new features.

 ### Features